WEC-Sim/WEC-Sim/docs/user/getting_started.rst

     ``$WECSIM/examples/RM3/hydroData/bemio.m`` to generate the correct
     ``rm3.h5`` file.

 ..
-Note:: You can remove the WEC-Sim Source folder from MATLAB path by running the "activate_wecsim.m" script in the ``$WECSIM folder.
+Note:: You can remove the WEC-Sim Source folder from MATLAB path by running the "deactivate_wecsim.m" script in the ``$WECSIM folder.
 However, it advisable to let the Source stay in MATLAB path.